spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 1. **Running on-demand (RI/SP)**: A running on-demand instance attached to a certain RI or an SP uses a certain commitment.

-2. **Ocean checks if the commitment is needed elsewhere**: Ocean constantly checks if a commitment can be utilized by a different resource in your AWS account, ultimately meeting the risk percentage and required strategy.
+2. **Ocean checks if the commitment is needed elsewhere**: Ocean constantly checks if a different resource can utilize a commitment in your Azure account, ultimately meeting the risk percentage and required strategy.

-3. **Replacement**: If the terms are met, Elastigroup/Ocean performs the replacement.
+3. **Replacement**: Ocean/Elastigroup/Stateful Node will perform the replacement if the terms are met.

-4. **Launch spot or an on-demand (RI/SP)**: Elastigroup/Ocean launches a different spot or an alternative on-demand reserved instance to ensure a different plan is used.
+5. **Launch spot or an on-demand (RI/SP)**: Ocean/Elastigroup/Stateful Node launches a different spot or an alternative on-demand RI to ensure a different plan is used.
 This increases commitment coverage to help reach optimal allocation.

 The reversion will not occur if: